sebuelias/CS50_Notes/Week 2 - Crypto/inDepthNotes.md

 Argv[] stands for argument vector(array) and it stores strings.
 This means **ANYTHING** passed into argv[] is a string, including numbers.
 Keep this in mind when working with numbers because they'll be treated like strings instead of integers or floats.

 Argv[0] accesses the first item in the vector, whereas argv[argc - 1] accesses the last element.

+## Magic Numbers
+This simply refers to constant numberical values in code.
+For example, a program that loops through a deck of cards can have the *magic number* of 52 to indicate length.
+However, if that same program is used for another card game it will cause problems because of that constant value.

+One way to not use a magic number is to use a variable instead, but that will cause problems with variables of the same name with different values.

+Another way is using something called *Preprocessor Directive*, which can create symbolic constants.
+It's written as #define **NAME** *REPLACEMENT*, without a semicolon at the end.
+The Name is the name of the value, deckLength for example, and Replacement is what that name represents, perhaps 52.

+These can't be changed like variables, but the replacements can be changed.